robertdavidgraham/isowall/README.md

 # Running

-First of all, make sure that the network interfaces have no IP addresses bound, no any network stack.
+First, setup a machine with three network interfaces.

-This is the most important step: the idea is that we are copmletely isolating the target device from any local networks.
-That device should not be able to detect the presence of `isowall` with anything going across the network.
+The first network interface (like `eth0`) will be configured as normal, with a TCP/IP stack, so that you can SSH to it.

-The typical way of running `isowall` is to plug in two USB Ethernet adapters into a simple device like a Raspberry Pi, then configuring this software to bridge between them.
-The original Ethernet adapter built into the Raspberry Pi is used for normal SSH communication.
-In other words, the typical configuration will have three Ethernet adapters: one for control (and a real network stack), and two for running purely with `libpcap`.
+The other two network interfaces should have no TCP/IP stack, no IP address, no anything.
+This is the most important configuration step, and the most common thing you'll get wrong.
+For examlpe, the DHCP software on the box may be confgiured to automatically send out DHCP requests on these additional interfaces.
+You have to go fix that so nothing is bound to these interfaces.

 To run, simply type:

-    # ./bin/isowall -c xxxx.conf
+    # ./bin/isowall --internal eth1 --external eth2 -c xxxx.conf

-where `xxxx.conf` contains your configuration, which is described
+where `xxxx.conf` contains your configuration, which is described below.

 # Configuration